 14 March 2022–How many mechanics and Volunteers does it take?
 Rob, Steve, and Mark adding roundels to the Bristol Fighter replica lower wings.

 12 March 2022–Flying Historic Aircraft requires repetitive restoration.
 Our 1909 Bleriot XI is in the shop and it looks like what was going to be a recovering will also require a rebuilding of her wings.
 Still, not as extensive as Cole Palen’s original job after recovery from a new Hampshire junkyard.

 11 March 2022–Carrying the flame.
-Michelle using the modified Seine knot rib stitching on the Youth Program J-2 Cub.
-The tapes cushion the stitches against the fabric and the chalk lines make them line up just right.
+Michelle using the modified Seine knot rib stitching on the Youth Program J-2 Cub..
 The Youth Program teaches a new generation the mechanical, piloting, and critical thinking skills to keep the Old Rhinebeck Aerodrome vibrant for the future.